DavidBruant/contained-node-packages/deployment.md

 ## What if a package has no declaration?

+There is a balance to be found between security and ergonomics and this balance can evolve over time and be different from context to context

+Running no-declaration packages with zero privilege offers maximum security but will make them often useless and prevent our app from running
+Running no-declaration packages with all privileges allows for apps that depend on it to run with no different preserves the risks of today

 To create as little friction as possible, the loader would run the package with full access\
-An opt-in could decide to run the package with zero capabilities, or a default set considered safe (safer than the current full-access situation)
+An opt-in could run the same package with zero capabilities, or a default set considered safe (safer than the current full-access situation)

+This would still be better than the current situation since there would be less security risks from package that declare what they want to access

 Tooling like `npm audit` could analyse all the dependency tree of a project and alert about packages that have no declaration